On the conductor of cohomological transforms: Examples and applications

 \begin{remark} For $\sheaf{K}$ as in this corollary, the condition that $\sheaf{F}$ is $f$-disjoint is valid in many cases.
 We list some of them for convenience.
-The assumption of Corollary~\ref{cor-transform} holds:

-(1) If $\sheaf{F}$ is irreducible of rank at least $2$ (e.g., Kloosterman sheaves in one or more variables), or more generally if $\sheaf{F}$ is irreducible and no isomorphic to an Artin-Schreier sheaf;
+The assumption of Corollary~\ref{cor-transform} holds: \begin{enumerate} \item If $\sheaf{F}$ is irreducible of rank at least $2$ (e.g., Kloosterman sheaves in one or more variables), or more generally if $\sheaf{F}$ is irreducible and not isomorphic to an Artin-Schreier sheaf.

-(2) If $\sheaf{F}$ is tamely ramified and there is no specialization $f_x$ of $f$ which is constant as an element in $\Fq(Y)$ (e.g., any Kummer sheaf with trace function $\chi(g(x))$ for a multiplicative character $\chi$, provided no $f_x$ is constant); in particular, if $\sheaf{F}$ is the trivial sheaf with constant trace function $1$, it is enough that no specialization $f_x$ be constant.
+\item If $\sheaf{F}$ is tamely ramified and there is no specialization $f_x$ of $f$ which is constant as an element in $\Fq(Y)$ (e.g., any Kummer sheaf with trace function $\chi(g(x))$ for a multiplicative character $\chi$, provided no $f_x$ is constant); in particular, if $\sheaf{F}$ is the trivial sheaf with constant trace function $1$, it is enough that no specialization $f_x$ be constant. \item If $\sheaf{F}$ is an Artin-Schreier sheaf $\sheaf{L}_{\psi(g)}$ with trace function $\psi(g(x))$ and there is no $x\in\bFq$ such that $g+f_x$ is constant.